Living

 • Lisbon: The capital city hosts various religious processions and cultural events.

-Traditional Easter food in Portugal for Expats
+Traditional Easter food in Portugal for expats

 Food is an integral part of any Portuguese celebration, and Easter is no exception.
 Get ready to indulge in some unique and delicious treats!